-• Business Partners
+Business Partners

-We value all our business partners and have long term relationships with key stakeholders.
+We value all our business partners and have Long-term relationships with key stakeholders.
 Key business partners operate in payment services, payment schemes connectivity, banking software solution, debit card services, open banking connectivity and infrastructure services.

 The Directors encourage close cooperation with our solution partners.
-It has not been possible to arrange face to face networking events with our key business partners, but the directors look forward to such events in 2023.
-However, individual meetings have been held with key business partners and Directors have engaged with our solution providers to discuss and progress key strategic initiatives involving our solution providers, as set out below.
+Individual meetings have been held with key business partners and Directors have engaged with our solution providers to discuss and progress key strategic initiatives involving our solution providers.